 If you are new to the process, cut off a small percentage of the plant's fan leaves to be safe.
 At least two full ones should remain.
 You can place the discarded foliage in a tray or a nearby trash can.

-The next thing you should do is remove some of the leaves that grow inside toward the plant.
-They tend to overshadow the buds, which can prevent the buds from getting enough energy.
+The next thing you should do is remove some of the leaves that grow towards the plant.
+They tend to overshadow the buds, which can prevent the buds from getting sufficient energy.
 Look for the ones that rest on top of the flower sites and other necessary leaves.

-If you keep plenty of the leaves, you could use them to make other marijuana products.
-Some growers tend to turn them into CBD tea or cannabis oil.
+If you keep the leaves, you could use them to make other marijuana products.
+Some growers turn them into CBD tea or cannabis oil.

 Start at the bottom of your cannabis plants and work your way up to around the third node.
-Again, cut off a few leaves to avoid harming your plant.
-The cannabis will not get stressed out too much and become weak.
+Again, only cut off a few leaves to avoid harming your plant.
+If you are sparse with pruning, your plant will not get stressed out too much and become weak.
 However, there will be enough stress for the trichomes to be rich in terpenes.

-Your weed will begin to have a better structure as you remove the old leaves and other unnecessary ones.
+Your weed plant will start to get a better structure as you remove the old leaves and other unnecessary ones.
 If you decide to defoliate while the plants start to flower, focus on the leaves that might interfere with the buds.

 Use the tips below for the best results when applying cannabis defoliation.

-As mentioned before, the early moments of the flowering stage are the best time.
-However, you should not defoliate autoflower weed a few weeks before harvest.
+As mentioned previously, the early moments of the flowering stage are the best time.
+However, you should not defoliate autoflower weed in the weeks just before harvest.
 In the last stretch of the flowering period, your plants naturally shed some of their leaves.

-If someone were to apply defoliation so late, then the plant would have less support than it needs.
-After all, it still needs some energy to bloom potent buds.
+If you were to apply defoliation this late, then the plant would have less support than it needs.
+After all, it still needs sufficient energy to produce potent buds.

 Additionally, you should stop the defoliation if you notice the autoflower displays signs of being overly stressed.

-You might be wondering if you can apply other training techniques to maximize yield size.
+Perhaps you are wondering if you can apply other training techniques to maximize your yield.
 Some high-stress methods should not be used on autoflowers.
-However, the good news is that you can combine defoliation with something like low-stress training.
+However, the good news is that you can combine defoliation with low-stress training.